Bourbon & Beer Filled Girls Weekend in Louisville, Kentucky

-This place is what instagram brunch dreams are made of y’all.
+Naive is what instagram brunch dreams are made of y’all.
 The whole space is really bright and beautiful with cute little details just begging to be photographed.
 The the food is not as dainty and I mean that in the best way.
 I ordered the Brekkie Sandwich with curry bacon, greens, avocado, and chipotle aioli.
 Being under $10 this was a great choice because it was really filling.
 Danielle got a bowl full of kale, potatoes, avocado, and other yummy vegetarian goodies.
 We had a big afternoon of walking (and sweating in the September heat) so we wanted to eat a big enough brunch to hold us through our afternoon architecture walking tour.

 Other breakfast/brunch spots:

-Harvest - regionally inspired dishes like Grits & Goo (grits topped with burgoo, biscuit, and sunny side egg)
+Harvest - Regionally inspired dishes like Grits & Goo (grits topped with burgoo, biscuit, and sunny side egg)

-Gralehaus - cafe meets bed & breakfast, next door to The Holy Grale
+Gralehaus - Cafe meets bed & breakfast, next door to The Holy Grale

-Toast on Market - pancakes, french toast, omelettes, bennies and more
+Toast on Market - Pancakes, french toast, omelettes, bennies and more

 Old Louisville Walking Tour